Web-Ex-Machina/contao-personal-data-manager/docs/HOOKS.md

 ### anonymize

-Called after a personal data have been anonymized
+Called after a personal data have been anonymized but before the associated file (if any) is.

 **Return value** : `void`